vekteo/ASRT_preprocessing_MNE/README.md

-# ASRT EEG Preprocessing & Epoching Pipeline
+# ASRT EEG preprocessing & epoching pipeline

 This repository contains a pipeline for processing EEG data collected during an **Alternating Serial Reaction Time (ASRT)** task using **MNE-Python**.
 The scripts facilitate the transition from raw BrainVision recordings to cleaned, epoched data enriched with behavioral metadata.